-Most of these problems can be avoided by an experienced employment lawyer who before you even file the lawsuit can evaluate whether your case is likely to survive a motion for summary judgment and through the proper use of discovery to obtain enough evidence to support your claims.
+Many of these problems can be avoided by an experienced employment lawyer who can evaluate whether your case is likely to survive a motion for summary judgment before you even file a lawsuit, and through the proper use of discovery to obtain enough evidence to support your claims.
 Of course, that is not always possible for many reasons including the fact that witnesses can lie, evidence can be lost or missing and the law can change in unexpected ways.
-In addition, the more aggressive you are – asserting questionable claims or making arguments to push the boundaries of the law – the more likely it is that your claim will be dismissed.
+In addition, the more aggressive you are – asserting questionable claims or making arguments to push the boundaries of the law – the more likely it is that one or more of your claims will be dismissed.

 It also is possible the judge will misinterpret the law and improperly grant a summary judgment motion.
 If that happens, you can file an appeal.Summary Judgment Proof Patterns

 When deciding a motion for summary judgment in a discrimination or retaliation case, judges typically follow the determinative factor proof pattern.
 However, if you have “smoking gun” evidence or another form of “direct evidence,” the judge might follow the mixed motive proof pattern.Summary Judgment Motions Filed by Employees

 Since employees have the burden to prove discrimination or retaliation in most employment law cases, it is much more common for employers to file motions for summary judgment than employees.
 However, employees also have the right to file their own motions for summary judgment.